-Jalview can automatically determine which structures are associated with a sequence if that sequence has an ID from a public database that contains cross-references to the PDB, such as Uniprot.
-Right-click on any sequence ID and select $\langle Sequence\ ID \rangle \Rightarrow Structure \Rightarrow Associate\ Structure\ with\ Sequence \Rightarrow Discover\ PDB\ IDs$ from the context menu (where $\langle Sequence\ ID \rangle$ is the ID of the sequence on which you clicked) (Figure 2.1).
+if a sequence has an ID from a public database that contains cross-references to the PDB, such as Uniprot.
+Right-click on any sequence ID and select <Sequence ID> Structure Associate Structure with Sequence Discover PDB IDs from the context menu (where <Sequence ID> is the ID of the sequence on which you clicked) (Figure 2.1).
 Jalview will attempt to associate the sequence with a Uniprot sequence and from there discover any associated PDB structures.
 This takes a few seconds and applies to all sequences in the alignment which have valid Uniprot IDs.
 On moving the cursor over the sequence ID the tool tip3 now shows the Uniprot ID and any associated PDB structures.